• Skip to primary navigation

 Line the bottom of the dish with 1 large whole and 2 large half tortillas.

-CHICKEN - Spread one-half of the remaining chicken and sour cream over the tortillas in the bottom of the pan.
+Chicken - Spread ½ of the remaining chicken and sour cream over the tortillas in the bottom of the pan.
 (Don't worry if a little of the pan is peeking through.)

-MINI ENCHILADAS - Arrange the prepared mini enchiladas in a circle radiating from the center (like wheel spokes).
+• After the last layer of Sauce, add the prepared mini-enchiladas in a circle radiating from the center (like wheel spokes).

-• Remove from oven and allow to cool for about 10-15 minutes.
+• Remove the pie from the oven, and allow to cool for about 10-15 minutes.

 Carefully slice avocado into even slices.
 Soak slices in lemon water for a few seconds.